 I talked in detail about fructose malabsorption in a recent Nutrition Diva podcast

-As you’ll see in the chart accompanying that show, cane sugar (aka white sugar or granulated sugar) is on the “safe” list because it contains as much glucose as fructose.
+As you’ll see in the chart below, cane sugar (aka white sugar or granulated sugar) is on the “safe” list because it contains as much glucose as fructose.
 (Glucose aids in the absorption of fructose.)
 If it were the only type of sugar or fruit listed in the ingredient list, you should be OK.

 There are two reasons to consume even “safe” sugars in moderation.
 Although balancing fructose with an equal amount of glucose helps the body absorb the fructose better, it’s still possible to overload the gut with too much fructose, triggering symptoms.

 Secondly, too much sugar can cause all kinds of other problems that have nothing to do with fructose malabsorption.
 Which is why I recommend that everyone limit added sugars (even the “healthy ones”) to 5-10% of calories.